AhmedSamy9821/DevOps_training/K8s/WordPress with MySQL Database/README.md

 After deploying the services, set up an AWS load balancer:
 - Configure AWS load balancer to include worker nodes with service node ports in the target group.
 - Attach the target group to the AWS load balancer to enable external access to the WordPress application.
-  ##
-This README structure provides a clear overview of your Kubernetes project, detailing each tier's setup, configuration steps, and implementation specifics.
-Adjust the YAML file names and steps as per your actual implementation and deployment process.